Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 ## Linting

-`make run` also runs the Rubocop linter on any Ruby files within the features directory before running the tests.
+`make lint` runs the Rubocop linter on any Ruby files within the features directory before running the tests.

-Run the linter by itself with `make lint`.
+Rubocop is also run by Travis CI as a check on a GitHub Pull Request before merging.

 To automagically correct any changes the linter suggests run `bundle exec rubocop features -a`.